-- It is vital that all relevant interactions linked to safeguarding children's and individual's welfare are accurately recorded. - All recordings should be made as soon as possible after the event. - Recording should be to a good standard and clear enough to enable someone other than the person who wrote it, to fully understand what is being described. - Recording can potentially be viewed by a parent/carer or Ofsted inspector, by the successors of the educators who record, and may be used in a Family Court as relevant evidence to decide whether a child should remain with their biological parents or be removed to live somewhere else. - Recording needs to be fair and accurate, non-judgemental in tone, descriptive, relevant, and should clearly show what action has been taken to safeguard a child and reflect decision-making relating to safeguarding. - Recording should be complete, it should show what the outcome has been, what happened to referrals, why decisions were made to share or not share information, and it should contain summaries and minutes of relevant multiagency meetings and multi-agency communication. - If injuries or other safeguarding concerns are being described the description must be clear and accurate and should give specific details of the injury observed and where it is located.
+- It is vital that all relevant interactions linked to safeguarding children's and individual's welfare are accurately recorded. - All recordings should be made as soon as possible after the event. - Recording should be to a good standard and clear. - Recording needs to be fair and accurate, non-judgemental in tone, descriptive, relevant, and should clearly show what action has been taken to safeguard a child, and reflect decision-making relating to safeguarding.

-The principles of GDPR and effective safeguarding recording practice are upheld:
+The principles of GDPR and effective safeguarding recording practice are upheld: K

-- Recording is factual and non-judgemental. - The procedure for retaining and archiving personal data and the retention schedule and subsequent destruction of data is adhered to. - Parents/carers and children where appropriate are made aware of what will be recorded and in what circumstances information is shared, prior to their child starting at the setting.
-Parents/carers are issued with Privacy notice and should give signed, informed consent to recording and information sharing prior to their child attending the setting. - There are circumstances where information is shared without consent to safeguard children.
-These are detailed below, but in summary, information can be shared without consent if an educator is unable to gain consent, cannot reasonably be expected to gain consent, or gaining consent places a child at risk - Records can be accessed by, and information may be shared with, local authority professionals.
-If there are significant safeguarding or welfare concerns, information may also be shared with a family proceedings Court or
+- Recording is factual and non-judgemental. - The procedure for retaining and archiving personal data and the retention schedule and subsequent destruction of data is adhered to. - Parents/carers and children where appropriate are made aware of what will be recorded and in what circumstances information is shared.
+Parents/carers are issued with Privacy notice and should give signed, informed consent to recording and information sharing prior to their child attending the setting. - Information can be shared without consent if a practitioner is unable to gain consent, cannot reasonably be expected to gain consent, or gaining consent places a child at risk.

-- the police.
-Practitioners are aware of information sharing processes and all families should give informed consent to the way the setting will use, store and share information. - Recording should be completed as soon as possible and within 5 working days as a maximum for safeguarding recording timescales. - If a child attends more than one setting, a two-way flow of information is established between the parents/carers, and other providers.
-Where appropriate, comments from others (as above) are incorporated into the child's records.
+- Records can be accessed by and information may be shared with local authority professionals.
+If there are significant safeguarding or welfare concerns, information may also be shared with a family proceedings Court or the police.
+Practitioners are aware of information sharing processes and all families should give informed consent to the way the setting will use, store and share information. - If a child attends more than one setting, a two-way flow of information is established between the parents/carers, and other providers.

-Storing Families' Data
+Storing Families Data

 - Appropriate files must be used.
 This includes electronic and hard copies.
-All data provided to us is stored on secure computers or servers, with only authorised users having access.
-We use Microsoft 365 Software.
-Hard copies of children's personal files (where nursery management software is not used) are stored sleeves in ring binders. - The sections contained are as follows: - o personal details: registration form and consent forms - contractual matters (Care end Education Only): copies of contract, days and times, record of fees, any fee reminders or records of disputes about fees - SEND support requirements - additional focussed intervention provided by the setting e.g. support for behaviour, language or development that needs an Action Plan at setting level - o records of any meetings held - welfare and safeguarding concerns: correspondence and reports: all letters and emails to and from other agencies and confidential reports from other agencies - Children's/ family personal files are kept in a filing cabinet, which is always locked when not in use. - Correspondence in relation to a child/family is read, any actions noted, and filed immediately - Access to children's personal files is restricted to those authorised to see them and make entries in them, this being the manager, deputy or designated person for child protection, the child's key person, or other staff as authorised by the manager. - Children's personal files are not handed over to anyone else to look at. - Children's files may be handed to Ofsted as part of an inspection or investigation; they may also be handed to local authority staff conducting a \$11 audit as long as authorisation is seen. - Children and Family Centre records are stored securely on the mandatory database provided by LBWF.
-This is accessed by our local partners from The
+All data you provide to us is stored on secure computers or servers, with only authorised users having access.
+We use Microsoft 365 Software. - The sections contained are as follows: - personal details: registration form and consent forms. - contractual matters (Care end Education Only): copies of contract, days and times, record of fees, any fee reminders or records of disputes about fees. - SEND support requirements - additional focussed intervention provided by the setting e.g. support for behaviour, language or development that needs an Action Plan at setting level - records of any meetings held - welfare and safeguarding concerns: correspondence and reports: all letters and emails to and from other agencies and confidential reports from other agencies - Children's/ family personal files are kept in a filing cabinet, which is always locked when not in use. - Correspondence in relation to a child/family is read, any actions noted, and filed immediately - Access to children's personal files is restricted to those authorised to see them and make entries in them, this being the manager, deputy or designated person for child protection, the child's key person, or other staff as authorised by the manager.

-London Borough of Waltham Forest (LBWF), HENRY, NELFT and Tower Hamlets GP Care Group and is controlled by LBWF.
+- Children's personal files are not handed over to anyone else to look at. - Children's files may be handed to Ofsted as part of an inspection or investigation; they may also be handed to local authority staff conducting a \$11 audit as long as authorisation is seen. - Children and Family Centre records are stored securely on the mandatory database provided by LBWF.
+This is accessed by our local partners from The London Borough of Waltham Forest (LBWF), HENRY, NELFT and Tower Hamlets GP Care Group and is controlled by LBWF.